Skip to main content

 Course Outline

-The Centre for the Integration of Teaching, Research and Learning (CITRL) at University College Cork is pleased to offer this new part-time Postgraduate Certificate in Professional Practice and Leadership in Higher Education as a flexible learning opportunity for professionals working in an administrative or academic role in Higher Education.
+The Centre for the Integration of Research, Teaching and Learning (CIRTL) is pleased to offer this part-time Postgraduate Certificate in Professional Practice and Leadership in Higher Education as a flexible learning opportunity for professionals working in an administrative or academic role in Higher Education.

 This is an ideal programme for those of you looking to formalise your experience, develop your leadership potential, and enhance your skillset and professional competencies in the Higher Education (HE) sector.